.png)

 The Sultanahmet Grill That Michelin Noticed

 Walk through the Sultanahmet district on any given afternoon and the restaurants are hard to miss: laminated menus propped outside doorways, photographs of every dish, staff positioned at the entrance to wave passing tourists inside.
 It is a dining environment defined almost entirely by footfall and convenience.
-Within that context, earning a Michelin Plate two consecutive years — 2024 and 2025 — is a meaningful signal.
-The Michelin Plate designation is awarded to kitchens that inspectors consider to serve food worth stopping for, distinct from the starred tier but a credible marker of consistent cooking in a neighbourhood where consistency is not the default setting.
+Within that context, earning a Michelin Plate in 2025 is a meaningful signal.
+The Michelin Plate designation is awarded to kitchens that inspectors consider to serve food worth stopping for, distinct from the starred tier.

 Khorasani sits on Ticaretine Sokak, a short street in the Fatih district that places it within reach of the Hagia Sophia and the Blue Mosque without being on the main tourist drag.
-The room reads as deliberately unpretentious: the style is described as rustic, and the format leans into the Turkish grill tradition rather than away from it.
+The room is unpretentious, and the format leans into the Turkish grill tradition.
 There are no tasting menus, no modernist interpretations.
 What the kitchen does is barbecue meat to order, serve kebabs built around lamb, and back them with the kind of pita bread that earns its place on the table rather than occupying it as an afterthought.

 What the Awards Record Actually Signals